ScriptIdiot/assembly-shells/README.md

 #### macOS-Reverse-Shell.asm
 macOS reverse shell for intel architecture.
 - Depending on the IP and port utilized this shellcode may be null-byte free.
 The IP address and port may introduce null-bytes depending on the values.
 By default the IP address is set to 127.0.0.1 which will result in (01 00 00 7f) introducing null-bytes.
-The defaul port is 4444 and does not introduce null-bytes.
+The default port is 4444 and does not introduce null-bytes.

 ##### How To Compile
 ```